Righteousness By Faith

 in a few other verses.
 My curiosity brought me to do some research after hearing

-a variety of sermons on this topic, and the result of all these words was confusion
+a variety of sermons on this topic, and the result of all their words was confusion

 beyond my tolerance level.
 As men attempted to explain all that is thought on this

-subject, which is presented throughout the Christian community, I was lost on shaky
+subject, which is similar throughout the Christian community, I was lost on shaky

 ground.
 Does it take a multitude of words to explain what is already written in God's